digitalcarp/dotfiles/README.md

 * [bat](https://github.com/sharkdp/bat) - pretty cat (if not used modify fzf opts in `.bashrc`

 ### Fonts
+For regular text, use Open Sans Regular.
+For monospace fonts, install a patched font from [Nerd Fonts](https://www.nerdfonts.com/font-downloads).

-Install a patched font from [Nerd Fonts](https://www.nerdfonts.com/font-downloads) like DejaVu Sans Mono.
-Place the extracted files in a directory like `~/.fonts`.
+Install DejaVu Sans Mono by placing `.ttf` files in a directory like `~/.fonts` or `C:/Windows/Fonts`.

+Use a relatively big font size in terminals (18 or 20).

+Consider one of the following DPI:
+* 96 (100%)
+* 120 (125%)
+* 144 (150%)

 ### Colorscheme